capejs/capejs/content/tutorials/capejs_primer/12_creating_new_task.md

 ![Screen capture](/capejs/images/capejs_primer/todo_list12.png)

-But, when you add 1 letter "A" on the title field,
+But, when you add one letter "A" on the title field,

 ![Screen capture](/capejs/images/capejs_primer/todo_list13.png)